- Requirements Development Steps

 - There is a plan to address future upgrades/support of the reused software.

-- Verify CSCI-to-CSCI and CSCI-to-Hardware Critical Item (HWCI) interface requirements identification and definition.
+- Verify CSCI-to-CSCI and CSCI-to-Hardware Configuration Item (HWCI) interface requirements identification and definition.

 - Verify that an adequate and compatible set of tools are in place to capture multi-level requirements (systems down through software) and design evolution.